The insurance marketBy Tom Dougherty

 BCBS of Illinois has developed an advertising campaign that is both meaningful and memorable.
 Because it is about the customer (the home video footage of families that demonstrates who the customer of BCBS of Illinois is), not the company.

 It has a compelling soundtrack and unique delivery.

 And it confuses the message.

-The imagery suggests the switching trigger is taking care of family.
+The imagery suggests the switching trigger is taking care of the family.
 That could be emotional but all it says is that BCBS of Illinois has been around a long time.

 There are nostalgic elements of the spot but who cares how long it has been around?
-What matters is what does it mean me.
+What matters is what does it mean to me.

 The national campaign does better.

 It is annoying, with a tricky vibe.
 But it describes who the customer is.
 Active, happy, and a goofball.

 The “health of us all” is a message that works for both the customer and the company with an emotional sense at its core.